 2. Scholastic requirements for undergraduate students (see page 146) also apply to students working toward the master's degree.
-In meeting the graduation requirements as stated on page 147, the following rule will apply for master's degree candidates: only those courses shown on the candidacy blank and approved by the department representative shall be counted in figuring the grade-point average.
+In meeting the graduation requirements on page 147, the following rule will apply for master's degree candidates: only those courses shown on the candidacy blank and approved by the department representative shall be counted in figuring the grade-point average.
+Students who become ineligible to register, having failed to meet the scholastic requirements stated on pages 146-147 of the catalog, may submit to the Dean of Graduate Studies a petition for reinstatement.
+This petition should have the endorsement of the department in which the student is registered.
+The Dean of Graduate Studies will pass on this petition if he concurs with the departmental recommendation; otherwise the petition will be referred to the Committee on Graduate Study for final action.
 Changes on the candidacy blank which are not initialed by the proper authority are not to be recognized.
-No course which appears on the candidacy blank and for which the candidate is registered may be removed after the last date for dropping courses as listed in the catalogue.
+No course which appears on the candidacy blank and for which the candidate is registered may be removed after the last date for dropping courses as listed in the catalog.